LanceTBag/Parametized-Web-Scraper/README.md

 ## Features

 - Scrapes job listings based on job titles provided in a text file.
-- Dynamically adapts to different job sites by reading attribute mappings from a CSV file.
+- Dynamically adapts to different job sites by reading attribute mappings from a text file.
 - Retrieves 16 common job attributes such as Job Title, Company Name, Location, Job URL, and more.
 - Supports the use of a fallback attribute file when a site-specific file is not available.
 - Saves results to a CSV file for easy data analysis.